 As mentioned above, intense sweeteners without the associated energy hit typical of sugars are believed to lead to increased appetite.
 Artificial sweeteners, in particular, can maintain a strong craving and dependence on sugar.

 As Damon said in That Sugar Book, “… the body cannot be tricked!
-A diet soft drink may briefly food the mind into believing it’s a sweet hit, but the body is too smart and will search for its ‘legitimate’ sugar fix elsewhere.
+A diet soft drink may briefly fool the mind into believing it’s a sweet hit, but the body is too smart and will search for its ‘legitimate’ sugar fix elsewhere.
 It’s likely you’ll end up having a muffin or a piece of chocolate later on to satisfy the body’s needs.”

 Ultimately, a little added sugar is fine for most.
 Hence the recommendations by the World Health Organization, that we endorse, to limit intake to 6 teaspoons (25g) per day.
 This can be on average, over a week.
 If you have more on one day, have less on the next.